gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 In a Weyl semimetal,
-the conduction and valence bands touch at isolated points in the Brillouin zone —
+the conduction and valence bands touch at isolated points in the Brillouin zone:
 **Weyl points.**

 Near a Weyl point,